Stepps: Transport

 The town is served by a railway station on SPT's Cumbernauld Line, providing a quick commute to central Glasgow, and by the A80 road.
 The town was bypassed by the southern section of the M80 motorway in 1992; that section of motorway is still referred to locally as the Stepps Bypass.
 The M80 upgrade between Stepps and Haggs began in 2009 and was completed on 26 August 2011.
 The project cost around £320 million.

 The town's main bus service is the number 38C bus.

 Schools

 Stepps has two primary schools.
 Stepps Primary School was established in 1902 but opened in new premises, shared with Stepps Public Library on a different site in 2007.
 Most of its pupils go on to Chryston High School.
 St Joseph's Roman Catholic Primary School was first opened in 1900 but a new building was opened in 1985.
 Most of its pupils go on to Our Lady's High School, Cumbernauld.

 Businesses

 Historical industries in the area include a brass foundry, whisky blending, and coal mining.
 In the 1990s the Buchanan Business Park was developed.
 Modern businesses include Bannatyne's Health Club and up until recently, Solutions Driven.
 The town is home to the Garfield House Hotel and Premier Inn, both on Cumbernauld Road.
+Scottish Water is also headquartered in Stepps.